Job loss is a very stressful event that causes a wide variety of reactions and changes in the people who experience it.

 Previous Job Losses

 The news of a layoff may affect you differently the second or third time you experience it.
-That is not to say it will make it easier, but some report that knowing what to expect, and having survived it before, may ease the initial blow.
+That is not to say it will make it easier, but some report that is knowing what to expect, and having survived it before, may ease the initial blow.

 If you find yourself experiencing repeated layoffs, it may be time to consider whether something you are doing is a contributing factor.
 Ask your former employers for feedback on your past performance and suggestions on how you can make yourself more competitive in the field.
 Chances are your layoffs were not linked to performance issues.
-It may simply be time for you to consider a new occupation, one in which there is more demand for workers.
+It may just be time for you to consider a new occupation, one in which there is more demand for workers.